frontendkey/blog-posts/posts/Superb-Tools-Services.md

 ### 4. Saucelabs

 Saucelabs is a cloud-hosted, web and mobile application automated/manual testing platform.

-Well you literally get an instant temporary device to play around with by just a few clicks, and its free !
-They provide real device and virtual device for free that you can use for a few minutes to test out your website or do some sneaky stuff (please don't)...
+Well you literally get an instant temporary device to play around with by just a few clicks, and its free!
+They provide real devices and virtual devices for free that you can choose to use for a few minutes to test out your website or do some sneaky stuff (please don't)...

+Let me name a few devices/operating system that you can choose from as a free user.
+There are iPhones, Android, Windows 10/11, MacOS 13,12 and many more.